-Return to Speed of Processing factor page.
+Return to References: Speed of Processing factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Woodcock Johnson Tests of Cognitive Abilities (Schrank, Mather, & McGrew, 2014): Contains three subtests that examine Speed of Processing: Number-Pattern Matching, Pair Cancellation, and Letter-Pattern Matching
+Woodcock: Johnson Tests of Cognitive Abilities (Schrank, Mather, & McGrew, 2014)**: Contains three subtests that examine Speed of Processing: Number-Pattern Matching, Pair Cancellation, and Letter-Pattern Matching

-Rapid Automatic Naming Tests (RAN) (Denckla &.
+Rapid: Automatic Naming Tests (RAN) (Denckla &.
 Rudel.
 1974): Tests children's ability to name different objects.
 This is a common measure of Speed of Processing, but it also requires linguistic skills (e.g., Vocabulary knowledge of test items)

 Bull, R., & Johnston, R. (1997).
 Children's arithmetical difficulties: Contributions from processing speed, item identification, and short-term memory.
 Journal of Experimental Child Psychology, 65, 1–24.